Circle-RoPE: Cone-like Decoupled Rotary Positional Embedding for Large Vision-Language Models: Experiments

-To ensure a comprehensive and fair comparison of the open-source models listed in Table~\ref{tab:eval-result}, we employed VLMEvalKit~\cite{duan2024vlmevalkit} to evaluate all models under a unified protocol.
-As we utilized a third-party open-source toolkit, and the version of GPT used for evaluation differs from those reported in the original papers of some models, the results presented in the table may not be entirely consistent with the official results.
+Table~\ref{tab:eval-result} reports the main results on a unified set of multimodal benchmarks, including \textbf{(i)} a controlled comparison against our baseline (Qwen2.5-VL (SFT)) and \textbf{(ii)} a horizontal comparison with representative open-source VLMs.
+We emphasize the baseline comparison because Circle-RoPE modifies only the positional encoding while keeping the rest of the training recipe unchanged, making the performance gains more attributable to the proposed method.

-On college-level benchmarks, our method achieves a score of 52.11 on MMMU~\cite{yue2024mmmu}.
-For MMMU-Pro~\cite{yue2024mmmu_pro}, our method attains a score of 28.44, surpassing the baseline model (Qwen2.5-VL-3B~\cite{bai2025qwen2}).
-In mathematical reasoning tasks, our approach also demonstrates strong capability: on MathVista~\cite{lu2023mathvista}, it achieves a score of 63.4, outperforming the baseline score of 62.4.
-In terms of general visual understanding and reasoning, it achieves a high score of 58.2 on MMStar~\cite{chen2024we}.
-The model also performs well in MMBench-EN~\cite{liu2024mmbench} with a score of 80.24 and MMBench-V1.1-EN~\cite{liu2024mmbench} with 78.41.
-Concurrently, our method for the AI2D~\cite{kembhavi2016diagram} scientific diagram understanding dataset also reached a level of 81.8.
-On the ChartQA~\cite{masry2022chartqa} benchmark for answering chart questions, the model achieved an accuracy of 84.12.
-It has a profound understanding of real-world scene images in RealWorldQA~\cite{grok15} with a score of 66.54.
-In the domains of scene text understanding and OCR, it demonstrated an accuracy of 80.39 on the TextVQA~\cite{textvqa} benchmark.
+To ensure a fair comparison for the open-source models in Table~\ref{tab:eval-result}, we evaluate all models with VLMEvalKit~\citep{duan2024vlmevalkit} under a unified protocol.
+Because the evaluation toolkit and the GPT version may differ from those used in the original papers, the reported numbers may not exactly match the official results.